MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/windowsdefenderapplicationguard-csp.md

 <!--/ADMXMapped-->

 <a href="" id="status"></a>**Status**
 Returns bitmask that indicates status of Application Guard installation for Microsoft Edge and pre-requisites on the device.
-In contrast, PlatformStatus indicates status of Microsoft Office/Generic platform.

 Value type is integer.
 Supported operation is Get.